JujuAdams/ScribbleJunior/1.2/ScribblejrShrink.md

 This function scales text without adding newlines.
 If you want to scale down text whilst adding newlines (a.k.a. "reflowing"), albeit at a performance penality, then use ScribblejrFit().

-!> Word breaks will only happen on spaces and any single words too long for a line will not be split in the middle.
+!> Manual line breaks ("newlines") are not supported.
+Word breaks will only happen on spaces and any single words too long for a line will not be split in the middle.
 Per-character text wrapping (commonly used for Chinese) is not supported.

 ?> This function relies on internal caching for performance gains.
 If you change any of the arguments provided to this function, Scribble Junior will have to do extra work to recache the new text data.
 Try to limit how often you change these arguments to get the best performance.